Feeds:

 Didn’t need to know their stories to know

 they were worthy of love.
-Every one a grandchild.
+Everyone a grandchild.

-Every one a light.
+Everyone a light.
 It was like, how on these midsummer

 nights, the late sun shines long though the cities and fields

-and everything, everything is beautiful.
+and everything, every whole and broken thing, is beautiful.

 Oh, people of Iran.
 Israel.
 Palestine.
 Ukraine.